silinternational/simplesamlphp-module-material/README.md

 Xdebug can be enabled by doing the following:

 1. Define `REMOTE_DEBUG_IP` in `local.env`.
 This should be the IP address of your development machine, i.e. the one that is running your IDE.
 If you're using Linux as your Docker host, you can use 172.17.0.1 here.
+Note that the IP address shown in your containers' logs may not be your machines actual IP address (it could be for a VM, for example).
 2. Map run-debug.sh into the container you wish to debug.
 For example:
 ```yaml
     volumes: